jc2/udacity_datascience_p1/README.md

 This project was created as part of a project evaluation for Udacity.

-It aim to try to provide answers to certain questions for a given data set following the CRIPS DM approach.
+It aims to provide answers to certain questions for a given data set following the CRIPS DM approach.
 In this case the data set is a StackOverflow survey.

 The questions were:
 - What are the benefits that people who have been coding for the longest time enjoy the most? and, Does them change over the time?